groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Special case of Symantec LiveUpdate certificates

-Symantec LiveUpdate files are not signed directly, they are rather archives in `7z` format with all the signed metadata necessary for their verification.
-In each file of `LiveUpdate` a file with the extension `.sig` can be found, typically` v.sig`.
+Symantec LiveUpdate files are not signed directly, they are rather archives in "7z" format with all the signed metadata necessary for their verification.
+In each file of "LiveUpdate" a file with the extension ".sig" can be found, typically "v.sig".
 This file contains the certificates that must be imported into the DSAS for signing files of LiveUpdate.
-If you have extracted the `v.sig` file, the two certificates to import can be found with the command
+If you have extracted the "v.sig" file, the two certificates to import can be found with the command

 ``` shell
 $ openssl pkcs7 -inform der -in v.sig -outform pem -print_certs | awk 'split_after == 1 {n ++; split_after = 0} / ----- END CERTIFICATE ----- / {split_after = 1} {if (length ($ 0)> 0) print> `cert` n `. pem `}